RustFestEU/blog.rustfest.eu/_posts/2020-06-06-announcing-rustfest-2020.md

 ## What to do in the meantime?

-With the global lock down: Attend online meetups.
+While in-person events are still not possible: Attend online meetups.

 As mentioned before [Berlin](https://berline.rs/) and [Zürich](https://www.meetup.com/Rust-Zurich/) and many others are open to anybody on the planet to talk about a subject.